MediaComem/comem-devmobil/subjects/websocket/README.md

 ```
 #### Listen on the component

-To listen to messages on the WebSocket instance in your component, subscribe to the `listen()` method:
+To listen to messages on the `WebSocket` instance in your component, subscribe to its `listen()` method:

 ```ts
 // Imports...